scrapy/scrapy/docs/topics/extensions.rst

 Allows monitoring the memory used by a Scrapy process and:

-1, send a notification email when it exceeds a certain value
+1, send a notification e-mail when it exceeds a certain value
 2. terminate the Scrapy process when it exceeds a certain value

-The notification emails can be triggered when a certain warning value is reached (:setting:`MEMUSAGE_WARNING_MB`) and when the maximum value is reached (:setting:`MEMUSAGE_LIMIT_MB`) which will also cause the Scrapy process to be terminated.
+The notification e-mails can be triggered when a certain warning value is reached (:setting:`MEMUSAGE_WARNING_MB`) and when the maximum value is reached (:setting:`MEMUSAGE_LIMIT_MB`) which will also cause the Scrapy process to be terminated.